 The decision you have to make is how much can you afford to spend each month to give you peace of mind.

-If you are a stay at home parent you need to consider the cost of replacing your contribution to family life.
+If you are a stay at home parent you need to consider the cost of replacing your contribution to family life and life insurance in Bournemouth can provide this.

 Level term cover vs decreasing term cover?